A Proximal Stochastic Gradient Method with Adaptive Step Size and Variance Reduction for Convex Composite Optimization: Introduction

 at each iteration.
-The advantage of the SGD method is that it only evaluates the gradient of a single component function in each iteration, and hence the computational cost per iteration is cheaper than that in the gradient descent method(GD).
-However, owing to variance, unintentionally generated by random sampling, the SGD method converges slower than the GD method.
-To overcome the drawback, various variance reduction techniques have been successively proposed, see \cite{cutkosky2019momentum,dai2023variance,defazio2014saga,huang2021training,pham2020proxsarah,phan2024stochastic,traore2024variance,xiao2014proximal,xu2023momentum}.
+The advantage of the SGD method is that it only evaluates the gradient of a single component function in each iteration, and hence the computational cost per iteration is cheaper than that in the gradient descent method (GD).
+However, owing to the variance unintentionally generated by random sampling, the SGD method converges slower than the GD method.
+To overcome this drawback, various variance-reduction techniques have been successively proposed; see \cite{cutkosky2019momentum,dai2023variance,defazio2014saga,huang2021training,pham2020proxsarah,phan2024stochastic,traore2024variance,xiao2014proximal,xu2023momentum}.

-Variance reduction techniques inherit the advantage of low iteration cost of SGD method.
-Xiao et al. \cite{xiao2014proximal} proposed the proximal stochastic variance-reduced gradient(ProxSVRG) method which combines the SVRG\cite{johnson2013accelerating} variance reduction technique with proximal mapping.
-The variance reduction steps are as follows:
+Variance-reduction techniques inherit the advantage of low iteration cost of the SGD method.
+Xiao et al.~\cite{xiao2014proximal} proposed the proximal stochastic variance-reduced gradient (ProxSVRG) method which combines the SVRG~\cite{johnson2013accelerating} variance-reduction technique with proximal mapping.
+The variance-reduction steps are as follows:

-From the above, it can be seen that ProxSVRG method requires computing an extra full gradient $\nabla F$ every epoch.
-Futher, Defazio et al. \cite{defazio2014saga} proposed the SAGA method which requires full gradient in the first iteration and stores a history of stochastic gradients in a matrix of size $N \times n$, where $N$ is the size of the dataset and $n$ is the number of optimization variables.
-Thus, the ProxSVRG and SAGA methods are not suitable for large-scale data problem in general.
+From the above, it can be seen that the ProxSVRG method requires computing an extra full gradient $\nabla F$ every epoch.
+Further, Defazio et al.~\cite{defazio2014saga} proposed the SAGA method which requires a full gradient in the first iteration and stores a history of stochastic gradients in a matrix of size $N \times n$, where $N$ is the size of the dataset and $n$ is the number of optimization variables. {In large-scale regimes, however, computing a full gradient at every epoch or maintaining a gradient table of size $N\times n$ becomes prohibitively expensive in terms of both time and memory, especially when $N$ is very large.} Thus, the ProxSVRG and SAGA methods are not suitable for large-scale data problems in general.

-In order to overcome the difficulty, Dai et al. \cite{dai2023variance} proposed the S-PStorm algorithm, which employs variance reduction with momentum technique (\ref{1.2}) and a stabilized step-size strategy (\ref{1.3}).
-The algorithm is as follows: